-Assets Estimated Useful Life (Years) Minimum Annual Rate % Buildings according to estimated useful life - Furniture Maximum 25 4 % IT equipment and electronic systems Maximum 15 6.67 % Other Maximum 10 10 %
+Assets Estimated Useful Life (Years) Minimum Annual Rate %

+Buildings according to estimated useful life -

+Furniture Maximum 25 4%

+Electronic systems 5 Maximum 15 6.67%

+Other Maximum 10 10%

 The base for depreciation calculation is the cost of assets or, in case of property, the revalued amount of property.
 Depreciation methods, useful lives and residual values are reassessed at each financial year-end and adjusted as appropriate.